Manojkl/Cost_To_Consumers-CTC/AGI/FreeAgent/Readme.md

 Put a simulated humans and an agent in similar environment

 Encode the survival instincts in them and put them in different simulated environments check what will it do.

+Find its own abilities, maybe it's not known to them that it can do that.